XAP-Software/XAP-Software.github.io/_posts/2022-05-25-font_family_creating.md

 author: Vladislav Kobenko
 ---

-If you need to create `font-family` using custom fonts from the Internet, in this article described two different ways, which can help you.
+If you need to create a `font-family` using custom fonts from the Internet, this article describes two different ways which can help you.

 ## Downloading fonts from the Internet

-In the first method you need to download custom fonts from the Internet.
+Using first method, you need to download custom fonts from the Internet.
 Then create a new `.css` file, for example `fonts.woff.css`:

 ```css
 @font-face {